naacl-org/naacl-app-2019/appagenda/README.md

 }
 ```

 Note that the two output files are _not_ checked into the repository since it contains personal information for conference attendees.
-You will also need to get the attendees file from Priscilla and modify `attendees_file` in the config file below.
-To add the PDF and video links where available, modify the above config file to have the values for `pdf_links` and `video_links` fields to be `true`.
+You will also need to get the attendees file from Priscilla and modify `attendees_file` in the configuration file below.
+To add the PDF and video links where available, modify the configuration file to have the values for `pdf_links` and `video_links` fields to be `true`.

 ### Manual Tweaking